PHI Isolation & Selective Sharing

 * Create separate accounts for each real person (isolation first).

-* On updates to a source user model, selectively propagate only approved dimensions to linked users; on updates to linked users, push only designated context back.
+* On updates to a source user model, selectively propagate only approved dimensions to linked users.
+On updates to linked users, push only designated context back.

 This pattern avoids PHI contamination from shared credentials and keeps an auditable record of what moved between which users.